-In particular, with respect to the Committee, the Board members positively evaluated its operation during the year, considering that it has performed its functions adequately.
-Regarding the actions included in the action plan, the main recommendation of the Board members was to continue strengthening the planning of the meetings and the matters to be dealt with throughout the year.
+In particular and with respect to the Commission, the directors find its operation during the fiscal year positive and believe it has performed its duties appropriately.
+As concerns the actions included in the action plan, the main recommendation from the directors referred to continuing to improve planning of meetings and of the matters to be handled throughout the year.

-Likewise, the Committee analyzed how to approach the evaluation of the Board and its Committees for fiscal year 2023, agreeing that it would be done with the collaboration of an external advisor as in previous years, opting to continue working with KPMG since it presents a more appropriate methodology for the Company focused on a strategic vision and future approach.
+Moreover, the Appointments and Remunerations Commission analyzed how to approach the evaluation of the Board and its Commissions in fiscal year 2023, agreeing that it would be done with collaboration from an external advisor as has been done in past years.
+KPMG was chosen since they offer the most appropriate methodology for the Company, focusing on a strategic vision and forward-looking approach.

-As a result of the Board's self-evaluation, it was agreed to carry out an Action Plan comprising actions in the main areas of improvement identified.
+As a result of the Board's self-evaluation, the agreement was made to prepare an Action Plan including actions in the main areas for improvement identified.